mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Kids consistently push their parents with questions but the adults think it is stunning how quickly they learn.
 However, it is natural for kids to be curious and creative during their formative years because they are trying to understand the world around them.
 Adults choose not to be creative because they fail to reason.
 Busy is the enemy of adults and as we grow older, we rely on general convention but this puts blinders on perspectives and thoughts because we outsource our thinking to someone else.
 To defy conventional wisdom, we must think for ourselves and reason from first principles.
 Analogies are great to understand a topic further, but they cannot replace the understanding of basic knowledge.
 Thinking in first principles won't imprison us with someone else's thoughts.
 Doing this will unleash creative and original thinking.

 > I think most people can learn a lot more than they think they can.
 They sell themselves short without trying.
-One bit of advice: it is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, i.e., the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to. — Elon Musk
+One bit of advice: it is important to view knowledge as sort of a semantic tree - make sure you understand the fundamental principles, i.e., the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to. - Elon Musk

 > As to methods, there may be a million and then some, but principles are few.
 The man who grasps principles can successfully select his own methods.
-The man who tries methods, ignoring principles, is sure to have trouble. — Harrington Emerson
+The man who tries methods, ignoring principles, is sure to have trouble. - Harrington Emerson

 > The idea is that reasoning from first principles is reasoning like a scientist.
 You take core facts and observations and use them to puzzle together a conclusion, kind of like a chef playing around with raw ingredients to try to make them into something good.
 By doing this puzzling, a chef eventually writes a new recipe.
-The other kind of reasoning—reasoning by analogy—happens when you look at the way things are already done and you essentially copy it, with maybe a little personal tweak here and there—kind of like a cook following an already written recipe.
+The other kind of reasoning-reasoning by analogy-happens when you look at the way things are already done and you essentially copy it, with maybe a little personal tweak here and there-kind of like a cook following an already written recipe.
 A pure verbatim recipe-copying cook and a pure independently inventive chef are the two extreme ends of what is, of course, a spectrum.
 But for any particular of your life that involves reasoning and decision making, wherever you happen to be on the spectrum, your reasoning process can usually be boiled down to fundamentally chef-like or fundamentally cook-like.
 Creating vs. copying.
-Originality vs. conformity. — Wait but why
+Originality vs. conformity. - Wait but why

-> To understand is to know what to do. — Wittgenstein
+> To understand is to know what to do. - Wittgenstein

  <br>
 </details>